 The plant milk saga

-As I have a slight intolerance to soy (gives me reflux I’d rather not have) I e-mailed the Carnival Access team if I could bring my own oat milk onboard instead.
+As I have a slight intolerance to soy I e-mailed the Carnival Access team if I could bring my own oat milk onboard instead.
 It appeared to be possible (screenshot provided).
 But as you can see, the Access team also offered me the almond milk the Guest Solutions team said would not be possible.
+If you’re not happy with the response from the general Guest Solutions team of any cruise line – always contact Access department (or equivalent) for further clarification.

 Facebook to the rescue!